RiflerRick/IP/WorkPlan.md

 9. Among other skills some would definitely be discovered as and when I get my hands dirty with the project itself.

 ### Skills to learn
 1. `Restructured Text`.
-Since I have had experience only with markdown for documentation purposes, a knowledge of `Restructured etext` would be essential.
+Since I have had experience only with markdown for documentation purposes, a knowledge of `Restructured text` would be essential.
 2. `Django`.
 I have had experience in Flask for python web development and not `django`. `Django` being a more complete and full featured web development framework would require clear understanding.
 3. `Jenkins`.
 My prior experience with continuos integration has been with `TravisCI` and testing has been `Nose`.
 Therefore it is necessary to learn `Jenkins`.
 4. `Apache Kafka`.
 Stream processing is a complete new territory for me and hence it is essential for me to learn and apply it.